Install and run the Hermes self-improving AI agent on DGX Spark.

 At the "Select Provider" prompt, choose Custom endpoint (enter URL manually).

-If you see the “API base URL” prompt, enter the same local Ollama endpoint as before:
+If you see the “API base URL” prompt, enter the same local vLLM endpoint as before:

-When the installer lists the models served by Ollama, choose the one you just pulled.
+When Hermes lists the models served by the endpoint, choose the one you just started serving.
 Hermes will use it for subsequent sessions.

 If you are in a non-interactive SSH session, switch models with config commands instead: